gdotdesign/elm-ui/README.md

 -----------------------

-### This package is not maintained any more and there are no plans to update it to work with Elm 0.19
+<del>### This package is not maintained any more and there are no plans to update it to work with Elm 0.19</del>

-If you want to maintain this repository let me know.
+Elm 0.19 made some breaking changes, which result in a lot of rewriting.
+It's not an easy work, your contributes will help a lot.
+New feature is on the branch `elm/0.19`.

 -----------------------